 We All Need Microfibre Filters

 Stop Ocean Threads - Microfibre Campaign.
-We need to call for legislation that will see washing machine manufacturers fit microfibre filters in all new domestic and commercial machines, by law, by 2023 and retrofitted in commercial machines by 2024.
+We need to call for legislation that will see washing machine manufacturers fit microfibre filters in all new domestic and commercial machines, by law, by 2025.

 Microfibres are fibres that are released from textiles when laundered.
-Though predominantly they are from synthetic fibres, they can also be released from natural and cellulosic fibres.
-The focus has been on synthetic fibres as these are essentially micro plastics that will never breakdown, and end up in our waterways, into the stomachs of our wildlife.
+Though predominantly from synthetic fibres, they can also be released from natural and cellulosic fibres.
+The focus has been on synthetic fibres as these are essentially micro plastics that will never breakdown.
+However, all microfibres can create harm.
+As they enter the oceans and waterways, toxic chemicals already in the water will cling onto these microfibres, which then end up in the stomachs of our wildlife.

-No matter how hard you try, you’ll most likely have synthetic fabric of some form within your laundry basket.
-There are products on the market which can capture these microfibres to prevent them finding their way into the ocean.
+There are a few products on the market now which can capture these microfibres to prevent them finding their way into the ocean.